hypha/hmc/README.md

 1.System dependencies: pip, mpv, python-dev.

-Install by typing "sudo install pip mpv python-dev"
+Install by typing

+	sudo install pip mpv python-dev

   Note:  mpv (only tested with latest version built from https://github.com/mpv-player/mpv-build; earlier version without eabling ffmpeg options might result in some urls not playing properly; earlier versions should exist in the repositoriy of recent versions of Linux)

 2.Python libraries: IMDbPY, rottentomatoes, subliminal.

-   2.1. "cd hmc/" to go inside the directory where you cloned the files.
+   2.1.Go inside the directory where you cloned the files:

+    cd hmc/

    2.2.
-Install python dependencies by typing "sudo pip install -r requirement.txt"
+Install python dependencies by typing

+   	sudo pip install -r requirement.txt

 How to run:

-Method 1: run "python hmc.py" from where the file hmc.py is located in.
+Method 1: From where the file hmc.py is located in, run:

+	python hmc.py

 Method 2: create a symlink from hmc.py to any of $PATH (to check, do "echo $PATH),e.g. "ln -s ~/hmc/hmc.py /usr/local/bin".
 Then run "hmc.py" from any directory.